xsmh/duoqin-doov-hacking/README.md

 # Prerequisites
 1. A Duoqin or Doov brand phone.
-2. A computer with at least 8GB of RAM for running the flashing tools.[^Apple] Preferably having at least three USB-A ports.
+2. A computer with at least 8GB of RAM and three USB-A ports for running the flashing tools.[^Apple]
 3. Two USB flash drives.[^Drive] Each having a capacity of 12GB or more.[^Capacity]
-4. A data transfer capable USB A-C cable.
-The one included in the box should normally work fine. [^Cable]
+4. A data transfer USB A-C cable.
+Strictly A-C, **not** C-C. Make sure the cable you use is capable of transferring data, not just power. [^Cable]

 # Install the flashing tools
 This has been by far the most difficult part of the process for most users.
 To simplify the process I have created a customized Linux ISO that comes with the tools you need pre-installed.
 This does not include SN Writer, which you will only need if you are flashing the American bands.
 You will have to use Windows for it if you need it.

-## Create bootale USB stick
+## Create bootable USB stick
-1. Download the [Linux ISO](https://mega.nz/file/S5gSVY5Y#WPGum-d7_GwofKBpXnCi_4aPqy9bXSXdNF1fqQy02O0) that comes pre-installed with the tools.
+1. Download the [Linux ISO](https://drive.google.com/file/d/1CvvSBCKkm-XuoGigf3GqxbLbz0_Ti-_j) that comes pre-installed with the tools.
 2. Downloads and install [Rufus](https://rufus.ie/en/#download).
 3. Launch Rufus and insert a USB stick.
 Your USB drive should show up in the `Device` field.
 4. Click `SELECT`.
 Choose the Linux ISO and click `Open` to confirm.